-- A map of disturbed and rehabilitated areas; and - Before and after photos of rehabilitation including a significant landmark for comparison purposes, with a brief description including location, and date.
+- A map of disturbed and rehabilitated areas; and - Before and after photos of rehabilitation, including a significant landmark for comparison purposes, with a brief description, location, and date.

-Scenario 2: Alien and Invasive Vegetation
+Scenario 2: Control and Clearing of Alien Invasive Vegetation

 Step 1: Identify the areas infested by alien and invasive vegetation.